 By Precision Sourcing

 As you may have noticed Precision Sourcing hosted 50 data analysts at Facebooks offices last Friday with the goal of delivering innovative insights from a rich set of NRL data.
-Now at this stage, I must apologise as we rushed out a newsletter last Thursday and grammatically it was a big fail, but this is what happens when you get super excited about an epic event such as the NRL DataJam.

 This week Precision Sourcing was lucky enough to catch up with the winning team captain Danny Peppou, who presented magnificently against some very, very tough competition (at this stage I must mention Quantium who came a very close second).